rishikesh-negi/bookmark-app/README.md

 page is reloaded while the modal is open was challenging.
 With iterative development of the component/feature, I was gradually able to reach the optimal solution/logic.

+### Synchronizing Bookmarks' Data Across Different Browser Tabs:

+Implementing this feature took some time since I had never done it before.
+There were different options such as using the BroadcastChannel API, local storage with the "storage" event, etc. However, upon searching and learning, I realized that using Supabase realtime updates with a Supabase channel in an effect inside a custom hook that can be called in a top-level, stable client component in the tree was a straightforward and optimal solution (See /app/hooks/useSyncBookmarks.ts, /app/\_components/CrossTabSessionSync.tsx, and /app/layout.tsx for implementation).

+### Synchronizing Auth Session Across Browser Tabs:

+This took some time to figure out.
+I searched the NextAuth (Auth.js) documentation for answers but wasn't convinced with the solutions provided by the library as they required me to turn huge chunks of the app into client components, mitigating the benefits of partial pre-rendering, SSR, SSG, etc. But again, with some searching and learning I was able to implement it using the BroadcastChannel API in a pair of top-level client components wrapped with an Auth.js SessionProvider.